diogoff/trackml-100/README.md

 _Disclaimer:_ I never intended to compete based on such naïve approach.
 This was just something that I planned to use as a baseline to compare with other approaches that I would subsequently develop.
 However, as it often happens in Kaggle, the first idea that comes to mind is the one you will end up with.

-## Could this approach be computationally feasible?
+### Could this ever be computationally feasible?

 Searching for the training particles that best fit the test hits leads to a combinatorial explosion if the number of training particles and the number of test hits are both large.

 * First, to find the best test hits for just a single training particle involves computing the distances between all test hits and the particle trajectory.
-This seems doable until one realizes that each test event has on the order of 10<sup>5</sup> test hits.
-If a training particle has on the order of 10 hits, there are on the order of 10<sup>6</sup> three-dimensional distances to compute.
+If a test event has on the order of 10<sup>5</sup> test hits, and if a training particle has on the order of 10 hits, there are on the order of 10<sup>6</sup> three-dimensional distances to compute.

 * Now consider that there are on the order of 10<sup>8</sup> particles in the training set, as is the case in this competition.
 Suddenly, there are 10<sup>14</sup> three-dimensional distances to compute.